a-random-lemurian/gsrpg-py/README.md

 "{name}": {
 			"name":"{name}",
 			"production":{ "See section Resources" },
+			"consumption":{ "See section Resources" },
-			"consumption":{ "See section Resources" }
+			"build-cost":{ "See section Resources" }
 		}
 ```
 __**WARNING**__: As of version `0.1.0`, the script does not support empty `production` and `consumption` attributes.
 You may insert `"nothing-resource": 0` or anything with a zero value as a placeholder.